Trifolium alexandrinum: Forage

-Egyptian clover provides highly nutritious and tasty fodder for livestock in winter season in repeated cuttings.
+Egyptian clover provides highly nutritious fodder for livestock in winter season in repeated cuttings.
 Yields range from 44 to 71 tonnes per hectare of forage in a single growing season.
-It contains 17% crude protein, 25.9% crude fibre and 60-65% TDN (Total Digestible Nutrients) content.
+It contains 17% crude protein, 25.9% crude fibre and 60–65% TDN (Total Digestible Nutrients) content.
 Berseem needs a mild temperature to germinate and further establishment.
 Its growth is restricted during severe cold or frosty weather.
 It grows well on medium to heavy soils and is tolerant of salinity, and is similar in forage quality to alfalfa.

 Green manure

 Egyptian clover can also be used as a cover crop suppressing weeds or as a green manure crop providing nitrogen to following crops.
 As a green manure crop, berseem is capable of providing from 300-400 kg/ha of nitrogen to following crops.